koodo-reader/koodo-reader/CONTRIBUTING.md

 - Make sure you're already familiar with our project structure, code style, naming style.
 - Does not upgrade or degrade dependency version, this could potentially break the project
 - Does not modify current variable or function names, unless it's a typo
-- Does not modify component style or add new style
+- Does not modify component style

 ## Translation Contributing Guide